MrGallo/pbd-python/exercises/048-enter-pin.md

 ENTER YOUR PIN: 12345

 PIN ACCEPTED.
 YOU NOW HAVE ACCESS TO YOUR ACCOUNT.
 ```

 Notice what happens when we type the correct PIN on the first try:

 ```
-WELCOME TO THE BANK OF MITCHELL.
+WELCOME TO THE BANK OF GALLO.
 ENTER YOUR PIN: 12345

 PIN ACCEPTED.
 YOU NOW HAVE ACCESS TO YOUR ACCOUNT.